prosopo/captcha/packages/provider/README.md

 | `/v1/prosopo/provider/solution` | Submit captcha solutions |

 ## Tests

+> Please note your `PROVIDER_MNEMONIC` environment variable must be set for the tests to run.
+You can check this with `echo $PROVIDER_MNEMONIC`
+> Please note that running the tests causes many redspot warnings like  `WARN  Unable to find handler for subscription=state_storage::QaxXtKvT2LYdhf3D`.
+These can be ignored.

 The tests are located in the [tests folder](https://github.com/prosopo-io/provider/tree/master/tests) and the structure mimics that of the main `src`.
 You can run the tests using the following command: